artilleryio/artillery/packages/artillery-engine-playwright/README.md

 ## More examples

-See [Artillery + Playwright examples](https://github.com/artilleryio/artillery-examples/tree/main/browser-load-testing-playwright) in `artillery-examples` repo.
+See [Artillery + Playwright examples](https://github.com/artilleryio/artillery/tree/master/examples/browser-load-testing-playwright) in the main `artillery` repo.

 ## Use in Docker/CI